-In all graphs, the synthetic runs with constant predictions, fixed at the minimum or maximum allowed interval, are located in the two extreme corners of the plot.
-In detail, the $max_interval$ run is located in the lower left corner with specificity = 0 and recall = 1, while the $min_interval$ run, in the upper right corner, has specificity = 1 and recall = 0.
-As expected, the 100 runs with 70% correlation form a cloud in the upper left corner, while the 200 randomly generated runs, 100 with the same distribution and 100 with the inverse distribution always remain in the lower left sector, with 1 > specificity > 0.5 and 0 > recall > 0.5.
+In all graphs, the synthetic runs with constant predictions (set to the minimum or maximum time interval) are located in the corners of the plot, depending on the time interval.
+As expected, the 100 runs with 70% correlation always form a cloud in the upper left corner, while the 200 randomly generated runs, 100 with the same distribution and 100 with the inverse distribution always remain in the lower left sector, with 1 > specificity > 0.5 and 0 > recall > 0.5.